-Driving Impressions The XC90 achieves impressive on-road performance via a combination of unique safety and stability devices.
-The combination of a wide stance and Volvo's Roll Stability Control (RSC) system is a...big part of the reason the XC90 can perform emergency maneuvers almost like a low-slung sedan.
-Though blessed with over eight inches of ground clearance, you'll hardly feel it as you round corners and zip through twisting turns.
-All-wheel-drive models benefit from a Haldex viscous-coupling system that splits the engine's power between the front and rear axles.
-Under ordinary driving conditions, 95 percent of the power runs through the front wheels.
-Should they begin to slip, the Haldex system routes power to the rear wheels until traction at the front has been regained.
+Driving Impressions The 2011 Volvo XC90 delivers surprisingly strong on-road performance.
+Combining the sophisticated Roll Stability Control (RSC) system with the XC90's wide track is a big part of the reason the...vehicle can safely perform emergency maneuvers.
+Despite the XC90's impressive eight-inches of ground clearance, the big Volvo doesn't feel like a top-heavy SUV.
+It takes corners with confidence and returns good feedback from the steering wheel and brake pedal.
+All-wheel-drive models benefit from a Haldex viscous-coupling system that divides the engine's power between the front and rear axles.
+When not in use, 95-percent of the engine's power is routed to the front wheels.
+Once those wheels begin to slip, however, the system routes power to the rear wheels until traction at the front has been regained.

 Sliding Center Child Seat

 The sliding center child seat allows a front-seat passenger to easily reach a child restrained in a safety seat in the second row.